RakhithJK/nettitude-PoshC2_Old-wiki/Privilege-Escalation.md

 ### Invoke-MS16-032 / MS16-032-ProxyPayload

-Here we have taken the original exploit code from ExploitDB and re-worked it slightly but it essentially it exploits the recent MS16-032 issue via Matt Graebers Invoke-ReflectivePEInjection module.
+Here we have taken the original exploit code from ExploitDB and re-worked it slightly but it essentially it exploits the recent MS16-032 issue via Joe Bialek's Invoke-ReflectivePEInjection module.
+The MS016-032-ProxyPayload version creates allows the payload to traverse an authenticated proxy server.

 ### Get-GPPPassword

 This is simply the great script written by Chris Campbell (@obscuresec) Run the script by entering the Get-GPPPassword command.